dusktrades/ftx-cli/README.md

 - [Power users](./docs/guides/power-users.md): features aimed at increasing efficiency
 - [Scheduled commands](./docs/guides/scheduled-commands.md): for when now is not the time
+- [Troubleshooting](./docs/guides/troubleshooting.md): common issues and fixes

 ### Tips

-- You can utilise subaccounts to isolate margin, manage risk, and restrict FTX CLI's access
+- You can utilise subaccounts to isolate margin, manage risk, and restrict FTX CLI's access to your account

 ![Divider](docs/images/divider.png)